 Absentee and Mail Voting articles on Democracy Chronicles

-Absentee and mail voting systems are a benefit to people who may not be able to attend a polling station in person, either through a physical disability or absence from the locality - although the general public can benefit as well.
+Absentee and mail voting systems are a benefit to people who may not be able to attend a polling station in person, either through a physical disability, absence from the locality, or work requirements - although the general public can greatly benefit as well with easier access to the ballot.
 Also see our section on American democracy or our articles on the Internet and Voting, Military Voting or just general Voter Access.

 States that mailed a ballot to every registered voter in 2020’s presidential election saw voter turnout increase by an average of 5.6%.

 The Legislative Commission accepted the majority of the…two dozen[+ mainly] technical election regulations, but not all of them.

 On Wednesday, a bill that would have returned Utah to in-person voting by default failed to advance from the committee phase.